In this tutorial, we are going to learn few ways to list files in S3 bucket. In this series of blogs, we are using python to work with AWS S3.

 print(f"file_name: {file['Key']}, size: {file['Size']}")

-As you can see, it is easy to list files from one folder using the “Prefix” parameter.
+As you can see it is easy to list files from one folder by using the “Prefix” parameter.

 List files in S3 using paginator

 S3 buckets can have thousands of files/objects.
-If your bucket has too many objects, using list_objects_v2 will not help.
-By default, this function lists only 1000 objects at a time.
-So, how do we list all files in the S3 bucket if we have more than 1000 objects?
+If your bucket has too many objects using simple list_objects_v2 will not help you.
+By default, this function only lists 1000 objects at a time.
+So how do we list all files in the S3 bucket if we have more than 1000 objects?

 In such cases, we can use the paginator with the list_objects_v2 function.
-This way, it fetches n number of objects in each run and then fetches the following n objects until it lists all the objects from the S3 bucket.
-Let us see how we can use the paginator.
+This way, it fetches n number of objects in each run and then goes and fetches next n objects until it lists all the objects from the S3 bucket.
+Let us see how we can use paginator.

 def list_s3_files_using_paginator():